-The Chicago Brain & Spine Institute at Swedish Covenant Hospital is the only spine center in Chicago offering the TESSYS (transforaminal endoscopic surgical system) procedure, a minimally invasive approach to treating herniated disks.
+Swedish Hospital's Chicago Brain & Spine Institute was the first spine center in Chicago to offer the TESSYS (transforaminal endoscopic surgical system) procedure, a minimally invasive approach to treating herniated disks.
 This endoscopic microdiscectomy is designed to preserve important back muscles so you can regain and maintain mobility, which allows you to recover — and get back to daily life — faster.

 During the procedure, also known as the “keyhole” surgery, a specially trained neurological surgeon uses narrow endoscopic tools to remove the damaged disk area through a small, keyhole-sized (one to two centimeter) incision in the patient’s side.
 Whereas traditional surgeries and many other minimally invasive procedures can cause damage to the muscles surrounding the spine, the keyhole technique avoids the muscles altogether and impacts only the damaged part of the disk.